lhcb/first-analysis-steps/lhcb-dev.md

 ---
 layout: page
 title: First Steps in LHCb
-subtitle: Using git to develop LHCb Software
+subtitle: Developing LHCb Software
 minutes: 45
 ---

 > ## Learning Objectives {.objectives}
-> * Learn the basics of how to work with and modify LHCb software packages
+> * Learn how to work with and modify LHCb software projects and packages
+> * Learn how to find and search the source code and its documentation

 > ## Prerequisites {.callout}
 >